lockwooddev/python-wowapi/docs/usage.rst

 Another part of the API are the data endpoints.
 The data stored behind these endpoints can be connected to data from other endpoints.

+The data endpoints all return a ``DataResource`` with attributes from the different datasets.

 Battlegroups
 ~~~~~~~~~~~~